 Lower leaf surface is densely covered with felt-like hairs, appearing bright white or silver giving the plant its common name.

 Large clusters of creamy white, flat-topped flower clusters on the ends of its branches.

 Fruit, cone, nut, and seed descriptions

-The actual fruit (a dry capsule) is not ornamentally important, but the remains of the dry flower heads that surround them do provide winter interest.
+The fruit is a dry capsule, not ornamentally important, but the remains of the dry flower heads that surround them do provide winter interest.

 Cultivars and their differences